wireservice/csvkit/docs/tutorial/2_examining_the_data.rst

 csvgrep: find the data you need
 ===============================

 After reviewing the summary statistics you might wonder what equipment was received by a particular county.
 To get a simple answer to the question we can use :doc:`/scripts/csvgrep` to search for the state's name amongst the rows.
-Let's also use ``csvcut`` to just look at the columns we care about and ``csvlook`` to format the output:
+Let's also use :doc:`/scripts/csvcut` to just look at the columns we care about and :doc:`/scripts/csvlook` to format the output:

 .. code-block:: bash